'My club's in freefall' - Premiership fan reaction

 But of course St Johnstone fans were delighted by the result...

 Simon: This was a great result considering our start to the season so far.
 A very much changed but brave line-up.
-LIam Gordon not starting and the captaincy going to Dan Phillips worked well.
+Liam Gordon not starting and the captaincy going to Dan Phillips worked well.
 It is important now to build on this.
 Dimitar Mitov looks like a class goalkeeper, he could be the difference between another relegation scrap or a more comfortable league position.

 Ian: It was a great battling defensive performance.
 Full of youngsters with high energy and they all played well.
 Goalkeeper deserves special praise as he is simply outstanding.
 Big test now for Steven MacLean to get them keeping possession better and attacking teams, as we need goals.